SUBCONTRACTING SUPPLY-CHAIN FEES & CHARGES POLICY FOR 2022/2023

 - Electronic material (enrolment forms, handbooks, forms, admin docs);

-- Curriculum development support (support available via TCCG curriculum);
+- Curriculum development support (support available via TCCG curriculum and Teaching and Learning team);

 - Course set up and development (TCCG support available);